 Djuna Mascall Djuna Mascall, RYT 500, is a rare teacher who illuminates yoga through intelligent sequencing to allow the body, mind and heart to open.
 She gracefully integrates her extensive knowledge of anatomy, alignment and the wisdom of yoga.
 Djuna is a Prajna Yoga Senior teacher, and her primary influence comes from her ongoing work with Tias and Surya Little.
 She has also studied Iyengar and Ashtanga Yoga in depth.
 She teaches Prajna Yoga workshops and retreats nationally and internationally, and offers 200- and 500-hour teacher trainings.

 Patricia Meadows, SEP Patricia Meadows, SEP*, is a certified Somatic Experiencing® Practitioner* and a holistic nurse counselor.
 She brings 40 years experience in nursing, nursing and healthcare education, counseling, healing and trauma resolution work.
 Currently, in her integrative private practice, she facilitates a somatic and process-oriented approach to healing and living more fully and authentically in the present.

-Lane Olson Lane Olson, MA, Faculty Emeritus at Sonoma State University, worked in higher education for over 25 years.
-With research interests in feminist spirituality, her university courses included Female Images of the Divine and Women in Theology, and her master’s thesis focused on the work of artist and activist Mayumi Oda.
+Lane Olson Lane Olson, MA, Faculty Emerita at Sonoma State University, worked in higher education for over 25 years.
+With research interests in feminist spirituality, her university courses included Female Images of the Divine, and Women in Theology, and her master’s thesis focused on the work of artist and activist Mayumi Oda.
 She has had a meditation practice since 1975.

 ARobin Orden ARobin Orden is a Senior Management Analyst with the City of Berkeley, currently in Public Works, and formerly in Finance as well as an Assistant to the Mayor.
 She was ordained as a Zen priest in 2008 by Norman Fischer.